 meet our team

 Art DeLorenzo, CLU, ChFC, CFP, MSFS, MSEd, has been involved in the financial services industry since 1968.
-He began his career following the attainment of his graduate degree in Education from Ithaca College, and his undergraduate degree in Education from Castleton State College in Vermont.
+He began his career following the attainment of his graduate degree in Education from Ithaca College, and his undergraduate degree in Education from Castleton University in Vermont.

 Throughout his career, Mr. DeLorenzo has blended his expertise in financial planning with his knowledge of educational fundamentals to mentor and train his advisors.
 By stressing the concepts espoused by the College of Financial Planning in Denver, CO and the American College in Bryn Mawr, PA, he has influenced dozens of colleagues to acquire the knowledge and status these institutions provide.
 In addition he has helped mentor scores of advisors to become successful practice owners and he has influenced the growth of many field leaders.